 At this time, color and duplex printing is being offered.

 No. All print jobs will be on standard 8 1/2" x 11" paper.

 When you release the print job, the bottom of the Print Release Station screen will tell you exactly which printer is printing your job.

-Two (2) hours.
+Eight (8) hours.
 After that time, the print job will be automatically deleted.

 Large files may take longer to print.
 Documents loaded with graphics and Adobe Acrobat or Microsoft PowerPoint documents may take more time.
 MEC Managed Copy and Print Service

 ACCOUNTS/MEC I.D.
 CARDS Where are Pharos Print Service Payment kiosks located?

 Pharos and Print Service payment kiosks machines are located in the Library, in room 2012 of the Academic Computing labs and in the Library.